archisvaze/capstone-2-backend/Readme.md

 - 3:36pm - confirmed my understanding and setup doctors signup route.
 - 4:33pm - worked on route for doctor onboarding.
 - 4:55pm - worked on route to get all doctors and get one doctor by _id.
+- 5:11pm - signup, login and onboarding for doctors is done (initial)